There’s No Such Thing as a ‘Perfect Job’

 • Embrace challenge: Meaningful work includes struggle; growth and satisfaction by overcoming obstacles and building relational competence.

-• Take responsibility: Before moving on, look for ways to improve your current job.
-If you’ve tried and it can’t change, then it may be time to move forward.
+• Take responsibility: Look for ways to improve your current job, the relationships there and your skills.
+If you’ve tried, sought help, and yet it still doesn’t change, then it may be time to move forward.

 Kaye Avery